-When can I harvest honey reminds us of our responsibility to our pets; they are not ours to be exploited but rather a relationship in which we are both winners.
+When can I harvest honey reminds us of the responsibility we have to our pets; they are not to be exploited but rather a relationship in which we are both winners.

 It is unfortunate that for as long as I can remember, we go and "rob the bees;" it does smack of underhand exploitation.

 One of two things happens.
-Either the whole swarm absconds or they breed a young virgin and the old queen leaves with much of the workforce.
-There is still little room for the new young lady to lay her eggs.
+Either the whole swarm absconds or they breed a young virgin; and then the old queen leaves with much of the workforce.
+There is still little room for the new monarch to lay her eggs.

-The beekeeper's first responsibility is to go into the brood nest, remove the two outer frames which will be filled to the brim with honey, and place two new sheets of foundation in the centre of the hive.
+The beekeeper's first responsibility is to go into the brood nest, remove the outer frames which may be filled to the brim with honey and place two new sheets of foundation in the centre of the hive.

 Young bees will quickly draw out the wax, creating space for her majesty to lay her eggs and ensure the future of the hive.

-The second responsibility is to harvest most of the honey if there is still a strong flow; or only some of it if the flowers are beginning to fade.
+The second responsibility is to harvest most of the honey if there is still a strong flow on the go; or only some of it if the flowers are beginning to fade.

-Thirdly he or she will scrape out all the old pollen which they never use but it clogs the frames, rendering them useless to the bees.
+Thirdly he or she will scrape out all the old pollen which they never use but it clogs the frames, rendering the comb useless to the bees.
 They don't seem to do this themselves.

 The beekeeper uses a tool to scrape down the comb to the foundation to remove the old pollen; the bees are unwilling to use it.
 It becomes mouldy and a source of disease.

-When can I harvest honey is an important question for beginners.
-After one or two years of keeping bees you will soon learn that the flow starts in month X and lasts for so many weeks.
+When can I harvest honey is an important question for a beginner.
+After one or two years of keeping bees you will soon learn that the flow usually starts in a certain month; and lasts for so many weeks.
+If you are sharp you may notice the darling buds bursting out.

-There are two tests used to decide whether you can harvest honey.
+There are two tests used to decide whether you can harvest the honey.

 Early in the flow you can take all the honey.
-In fact if you don't they may well swarm.
-Nearer the end you must leave some for them for the lean months ahead.
+In fact if you don't they may well swarm and find a new home in your neighbour's chimney.
+Nearer the end you must leave some for them for the lean months that lie ahead.

 It takes about three weeks for the colony to get into full swing after the nectar flow begins; by which time it may be nearly over.